FrederikS/vertx-dependency-injection/README.md

 }
 ```

 So what are we doing here?
-We instanciate a `InMemoryFooRepository` in the `init` method.
+We instantiate a `InMemoryFooRepository` in the `init` method.
 So far so easy.
-When starting the verticle we register a `JsonObject` consumer on the eventbus for a certain address.
+When starting the verticle we register a `JsonObject` consumer on the event bus for a certain address.
 Depending on which action header is received from the incoming message we are invoking the corresponding
 repository method and sending the result by replying to the message.
 That's mainly it, let's start using it.